How Wokingham Schools are building relationships that allow for challenge as well as support

 We chat to Philip Theobald, Assistant Head at Emmbrook Junior School in Wokingham, on how their partnership of three schools is working toward embedding collaboration at all levels.

-For the EEF evaluation, large groups of schools from across local systems embark on training together.
+Large groups of schools from across local systems all embarked on training together.
 Some have collaborated for many years, while others are new to working together.
-This gives schools opportunities to share and reflect on their past experiences of partnership working, and move forward to challenge and support one another more systematically with a sharper focus on outcomes.
+This gives schools opportunities to share and reflect on their past experiences of partnership working, and move forward to challenge and

-Now, these schools are moving into the second phase of the programme, where partnerships work toward embedding collaboration at all levels.
+These schools are moving into the later phases of the programme, where partnerships work toward embedding and sustaining collaboration at all levels.
 Middle-leaders and teachers get more involved, increasing capacity to drive improvements across schools and in classroom practice.

 We chat to Philip Theobald, Assistant Head at Emmbrook Junior School in Wokingham, on how their partnership of three schools (part of a local training group of 28) is doing just that.